On the families of polynomials forming a part of the Askey--Wilson scheme and their probabilistic applications: Attempts to generalize Gaussian distributions and processes.

 In \cite{Szab-OU-W} there has been defined, the other, related process called $q$-Ornstein--Uhleneck process.
-Both these processes provide examples of Markov processes that have all conditional moments of order $n$ being polynomials of the condition of the order not exceeding $n.$ The theory of such processes has been developed in the series of papers \cite{SzablPoly}, \cite{SzabStac}, \cite{Szab17}.
+Both these processes provide examples of Markov processes that have all conditional moments of order $n$ being polynomials of the condition of the order not exceeding $n$.
+The theory of such processes has been developed in the series of papers \cite{SzablPoly}, \cite{SzabStac}, \cite{Szab17}.
+It should be mentioned that together with the $q-$Normal distribution the initial idea to define $q-$Wiener process can be traced to the pioneering works of Bo\.{z}ejko et al. \cite{Bo} in 1997, W. Bryc \cite{bryc1} in 2001, later developed in \cite{BryWes10} and \cite{BryMaWe}.